-To ensure compatibility between EVs and chargers and maintain their quality, members share technical information and participate in improving their functions.
-If you wish to develop or commercialise CHAdeMO chargers and need detailed technical information including CAN communication, we suggest you become our Regular member.
+To ensure compatibility between EVs and chargers and maintain their quality, Regular members share technical information and participate in improving their functions.
+If you wish to develop or commercialise CHAdeMO chargers and need detailed technical information including CAN communication, we strongly suggest you become our Regular member.

 - If you wish to build chargers / EVs compatible with CHAdeMO → Regular Membership

 - If you would like to offer services related to fast charging → Supporting Membership